 How to Grow Tomatoes in a Raised Bed

-4. The soil is the key ingredient to a successful raised vegetable bed.
-Get enough topsoil to fill the estimated depth of the raised bed.
-Since tomatoes are heavy feeders and prefer a rich, organic soil, mix in two- to three-inch layers of compost and cow manure to the top one-third of the topsoil.
+The soil is the key ingredient to a successful raised vegetable bed.
+Get enough light topsoil or raised bed soil to fill the estimated depth of the raised bed.
+Since tomatoes are heavy feeders and prefer a rich, organic soil, mix in two- to three-inch layers of compost or cow manure to the top one-third of the topsoil.
 Rake the soil smooth.

-Tip: As tomato plants start growing, they'll need to be staked for support.
+- Stake tomato plants for support as they start growing.
 Use wooden stakes, cages or wire supports to train tomatoes.